ZOA-account/incident-reporting/InstallationGuide.md

 1. Find the flow under **My flows** > click on it > **Edit**
 1. Set the **Site Address** and **List Name** to your location of the **Incident Database**
 1. Update the action that is called **Before turning flow on, update time in input below: www.utctime.net** with your current time.
 Remember to update this time every time you turn the flow on after it has been turned of, otherwise Flow will see all items in the list as new items.
-You can find the UTC time format at [this website](https://www.utctime.net/).
+You can find the UTC time format at [this website](https://www.utctime.net/)
 1. Click on **Condition** to open it, then click to open **If yes**
 1. In the **If yes** find the **Get items (App Admins)** and set the **Site Address** and **List Name** to your location of the **App Admins** list
 1. When you are ready, click on Save.
-Check if the flow is turned on: if not, turn it on.
+Check if the flow is turned on: if not, turn it on

 ## Assigning permissions